Normando1945/Repo_Computational_Methods/README.md

 5. Open the corresponding notebook or Python file
 6. Run the examples step by step
 7. Modify the examples progressively as discussed in class
+8. Use the repository to complement and process results exported from commercial software
-8. Save the updated work in an organized manner
+9. Save the updated work in an organized manner

 This workflow helps maintain consistency during the semester and reduces the most common installation and execution errors.